 This seminar investigates an alternative approach to economics, the Austrian School of Economics, which emphasizes methodological individualism and subjectivism.
 The Austrian School traces its roots back to the works of the Spanish Scholastics of the sixteenth century and stress the importance of the individual, private property, limited government and the organizing power of the free-market.
 Students will read from authors such as Menger, Mises, Hayek, Rothbard and Hoppe and evaluate various properties of a state-planned economy versus a decentralized free market economy.
 Prerequisites: Economics 272 (may be taken concurrently) and Economics 250.
 May not be taken by any student who has taken or is planning on taking Economics 309.

-This seminar provides an overview of health economics, covering the demographic and socio-economic determinants of health and the design and implementation of health care systems in both domestic and global contexts.
-Students will apply economic theory to model issues such as addictions and risky health behavior, optimal health provider incentives, and health insurance provision in the face of market failures and inconsistent preferences.
+This seminar provides an overview of health economics, covering the demographic and socio-economic This seminar provides an overview of health economics, covering the demographic and socio-economic determinants of health and the design and implementation of health care systems in both domestic and global contexts.
+Students will apply economic theory to model demand for health and health care, cost-effective intervention choices, the value of a statistical life, and optimal health insurance.
 Using this grounding, students will read state-of-the-art empirical research on recent policies such as the Oregon Medicaid Experiments, the Affordable Care Act, and pay-for-performance programs in developing countries.
-Prerequisites: Economics 272 (may be taken concurrently) and Economics 250.
+Prerequisite: ECON 250.
+Corequisite: ECON 272.

 499 - Honors Thesis